CMA Jobs in Wilmington, DE

 Tower Health

-Medical Assistant Certified - ENT
+Medical Assistant Certified - Oncology

 Job Summary The Medical Assistant administers and performs triage and direct care to assigned patients under the direction and supervision of the RN/Nurse Manager.
 This includes functions such as height/weight and vital signs, updating medical records, as well as assisting the clinicians with exams as requested.
 Also ensures a smooth flow of patients through the office by providing efficient basic care to patients.
 The Medical Assistant performs routine administrative and clinical tasks to keep the office running smoothly.
 The Medical Assistant also performs secretarial support for the office, assist the front desk operations in performing general clerical tasks, such as checking patients in and out, filing, copying, answering the phone, and related duties as requested by the Practice Manager.
-BENEFITS Generous time off, tuition assistance, and comprehensive benefits Instant access throughout the pay period with Tower Advance Pay, ensuring financial flexibility and convenience Employee Assistance Program, Retirement Savings Program, Life Insurance, and more! #STC Qualifications Schedule: Monday - Friday 7:45a - 4:15p.
+BENEFITS Generous time off, tuition assistance, and comprehensive benefits Instant access throughout the pay period with Tower Advance Pay, ensuring financial flexibility and convenience Employee Assistance Program, Retirement Savings Program, Life Insurance, and more! #STC Qualifications Schedule: Mon – Fri 8:30a - 5p.
 The scheduled start and end times require flexibility to meet the needs of the practice.
 Education Requirements Completes and maintains all competencies and trainings as required for role.
-High School Diploma - OR - GED - OR - Graduate of a Medical Assistant Program Experience Relevant experience Certification and Licensure BLS Certification Current Medical Assistant Certification awarded through American Association of Medical Assistants (AAMA), the American Medical Technologists (AMT), the National Center for Competency Testing (NCCT), the American Medical Certification Association (AMCA), National Association of Healthcare Professionals (NAHP) or the National Healthcare Association (NHA).
+High School Diploma - OR - GED - OR - Graduate of a Medical Assistant Program Experience 1+ years of experience Certification and Licensure BLS Certification Current Medical Assistant Certification awarded through American Association of Medical Assistants (AAMA), the American Medical Technologists (AMT), the National Center for Competency Testing (NCCT), the American Medical Certification Association (AMCA), National Association of Healthcare Professionals (NAHP) or the National Healthcare Association (NHA).
 Medical Assistant Certification other than those listed requires THMG Leadership Approval.
 Required Skills Excellent Communications Skills Excellent Interpersonal Skills General Clerical Skills Overview About St. Christopher's Hospital for Children St. Christopher’s Hospital for Children, a partnership between Tower Health and Drexel University, is a 188-bed facility that provides exceptional care to children throughout the Greater Philadelphia area and surrounding counties.
 St. Christopher’s is a Magnet® designated hospital and was recognized as a Women’s Choice Award Best Children’s Hospital.
 In addition to its main location in Philadelphia, the hospital has a growing network of primary and specialty care locations throughout the Philadelphia suburbs and New Jersey so your child's health conditions can be treated close to home.
-Discover why our hospital is a great place to work—take a virtual tour of our facility here: St. Chris Hospital Tour About the Organization Tower Health, a regional healthcare system, serves communities across multiple counties in Pennsylvania.
+Discover why our hospital is a great place to work—take a virtual tour of our facility here: https://youtu.be/ez_HnssVJ1s?si=5_o-RScY0hIUgTBq About the Organization Tower Health, a regional healthcare system, serves communities across multiple counties in Pennsylvania.
 Its network includes Reading Hospital, Phoenixville Hospital, Pottstown Hospital, and St. Christopher's Hospital for Children (in partnership with Drexel University).
 Committed to academic medicine and training, Tower Health offers various programs, including residency and fellowship programs, the Drexel University College of Medicine at Tower Health, and the Reading Hospital School of Health Sciences.
 Additionally, the system provides a wide range of healthcare services, such as Reading Hospital Rehabilitation at Wyomissing, home healthcare via Tower Health at Home, TowerDirect ambulance and emergency response, Tower Health Medical Group, Tower Health Providers (a clinically integrated network), and Tower Health Urgent Care facilities across its service area.

 ArchWell Health